 Then, decimal degrees are converted to radians -

 If we are talking about Earth coordinates, we also have to consider a sign.
 For North latitude and East longitude, it is a plus, for South latitude and West longitude, it is a minus.

-To convert radians back to degrees, divide 180 by Pi and multiply result value by radians number.
-You'll get real number which integer part is a number of degrees.
-To get minutes part you'll need to multiply fraction by 60 and get integer part.
-Last operation fraction multiplied by 60 and rounded to nearest integer is the seconds part.
-Note: you may get 60 as rounding result, in this case you assume number of seconds = 0 and increment minutes part (which again may become equal to 60).
+To convert radians back to degrees, divide 180 by Pi and multiply the result value by radians number.
+You'll get a real number, which in the integer part is a number of degrees.
+To get the minutes, you'll need to multiply the fraction by 60 and get the integer.
+The last operation fraction multiplied by 60 and rounded to the nearest integer is the seconds.
+Note: you may get 60 as a rounding result; in this case, you assume the number of seconds = 0 and increment minutes part (which again may become equal to 60).
 The following calculator does this simple math for you: